zapier/zapier-platform/packages/cli/README-source.md

 ### Testing in Your CI

-Whether you use Travis, Circle, Jenkins, or anything else, we aim to make it painless to test in an automated environment.
+Whether you use Travis, Circle, Jenkins, or another service, we aim to make it painless to test in an automated environment.

-Behind the scenes `zapier test` is doing a pretty standard `npm test`, which could be [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/), based on your project setup.
+Behind the scenes `zapier test` does a standard `npm test`, which could be [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/), based on your project setup.

-This makes it pretty straightforward to integrate into your testing interface.
-If you'd like to test with [Travis CI](https://travis-ci.com/) for example - the `.travis.yml` would look something like this:
+This makes it straightforward to integrate into your testing interface.
+For example, if you want to test with [Travis CI](https://travis-ci.com/),the `.travis.yml` would look something like this:

 ```yaml
 language: node_js